 During the patient's first consultation, a detailed reproductive history was recorded, a pelvic scan for ovarian size was performed,

-In the study, 469 women with a history of infertility, hormonal changes, amenorrhea, and premature ovarian failure, whose hormone levels were recorded up to four months after treatment, were included.
+In the study, 469 women with a history of infertility, hormonal changes, amenorrhea, and premature ovarian failure, whose hormonal levels were recorded up to four months after treatment, were included in the study.

-The volume of peripheral blood required to prepare 6-8 ml of PRP for injection was 40-60 ml.
+The volume of peripheral blood required to prepare 6-8 ml of platelet-rich plasma (PRP) for injection was 40-60 ml.

-The initial platelet concentration in the peripheral blood sample was about 25,000/μL, while the prepared PRP had a concentration of 900,000/μL.
+The initial concentration of platelets in the peripheral blood sample was approximately 25,000/μL, while the prepared PRP had a concentration of 900,000/μL.

 A volume of about 2-4 ml per ovary, depending on ovarian volume, was injected into the ovary.